ArinaMgk/unisym/doc/COVENANT.md

     - namespace `uni`
     - `AbcdOpqr` style for class name and function identifier
     - `abcdOpqr` style for object of the type AbcdOpqr or other types
+    - unisym formal style:
+        - If a reference return may point to `nullptr`, make a `ERR` object in the class to occupy the condition but use Exception System.
+        - Usually the content can be cast into boolean object, which is compared with ERR, or we can use the parent/manager item acting as it.
+    - the prefix `set`, `get` are all in lower-style
 - C#
     - namespace `Unisym`